 Parish Councils were set up by statute in 1894 to provide government for people at local level and to attempt to address their local problems.

 The Council meets each month, usually on the second Thursday, in the Village Hall at 7.00p.m.
-Notice of meetings and the full agenda of the items to be discussed are posted in the Council’s notice-cases (one in the village centre, almost opposite the Post Office Stores, the other in the centre of Acton) and also on this website.
-At each meeting time is set aside for public discussion, when any parishioner may ask questions or air concerns or grievances.
+Notice of meetings and the agenda of the items to be discussed are posted in the Council’s noticeboards (one in the village centre, almost opposite the Kings Arms, the other in the centre of Acton) and also on this website.
+At each meeting, time is set aside for public discussion, when any parishioner may ask questions or air concerns or grievances.

 The Council Offices are adjacent to Putlake farm, next to the public toilets.
 You are welcome to visit the Clerk by appointment.
 The Clerk’s telephone (which has an answering-machine) is 01929 425100.